 New accounting standards adopted

-During the year ended March 31, 2016, the Authority adopted the following new accounting standards issued by the Governmental Accounting Standards Board (GASB).
-Implementation of these statements had no material impact on the Authority's 2016 financial statements, except for Statement Nos 68 and 71, which will be illustrated in Notes 6 and 11.
+During the fiscal year ended March 31, 2017, the Authority adopted the following new accounting standards issued by the Governmental Accounting Standards Board (GASB).
+Implementation of these statements had no material impact on the Authority's 2017 financial statements.